montsieur/t1a1-workbook/README.md

 - **Reliability** - allows reliable peer to peer (P2P) transfers and retransmission to ensure data is transferred correctly.
 - **Flow Control** - Prevents overflow of data sent to a recipient at one time which is usually requested by the receiver to the sender.
 - **Congestion Control** - Similar to the Flow Control, it ensures the transfer of data from the sender does not overflow the servers of the receiver's network.
+*(Fortinet, 2021)*

-This will allow reliable transferring of data communications such as emailing, texting, web browsing and file transfers between users.
+This will allow reliable transferring of data communications such as emailing, texting, web browsing and file transfers between users *(Networking, n.d.)*.

 [12]: https://www.noction.com/blog/tcp-transmission-control-protocol-congestion-control#:~:text=The%20main%20TCP%20features%20are,for%20creating%20multiple%20virtual%20connections.
 "TCP"

 #### HTTP and HTTPS

-[Hypertext Transfer Protocol (HTTP)][13] is used as a form of communication on the internet by transferring unencrypted data between a web server to a web browser(client), and is operated above of the TCP layer.
+[Hypertext Transfer Protocol (HTTP)][13] is used as a form of communication on the internet by transferring unencrypted data between a web server to a web browser(client) *(www.javatpoint.com, n.d.)*, and is operated above of the TCP layer.
 The main issue is due to the lack of encryption, data can be intercepted by a third-party.

 [Hypertext Transfer Protocol Secure (HTTPS)][14] however differs.
-HTTPS is an extension to HTTP that allows secure encryption of data to be sent using Secure Sockets Layer (SSL) and Transport Layer Security (TLS).
+HTTPS is an extension to HTTP that allows secure encryption of data to be sent using Secure Sockets Layer (SSL) and Transport Layer Security (TLS) *(Shah, 2023)*.
 This is more commonly used now offering data integrity and security to transfer sensitive data such as credit card or other sensitive personal information between the client and the server.

 [13]: https://www.javatpoint.com/http-vs-https "HTTP"